 The Better Business Bureau (BBB) serves as a resource to check and also report a complaint.
 We encourage consumers to report to them, as well as to our Board.
 The BBB issues many public notifications to warn others of scams.
 (See alerts below.)

 While many contractors may be licensed, typically more than one license is required to perform work.
 Due to printing technology, always check to ensure the license certificate has not been forged with a different expiration date or name.
-Look for licenses by both the state and local governments (state contractor's license; county and city business license for taxes; county and city codes license for permit, etc.) As part of the licensing process, insurance required may not be helpful to the consumer.
+Look for licenses by both the state and local governments (state contractor's license; county and city business license for taxes; county and city codes license for permit, etc.) As part of the licensing process, insurance obtained by the contractor may not be helpful to the consumer unless their work caused damage.
 For example, depending on the type of coverage, general liability may only cover third party injuries.
-You may want to contact your insurance agent for supplemental coverage unless the contractor have provided proof of their coverage.
-In addition, the contractor working on your project may not have covered themselves with workers' compensation insurance, especially if they can obtain an exemption.
-Therefore, you may need to obtain coverage for them with your insurance company.
+You may want to contact your insurance agent for supplemental coverage unless the contractor has provided proof of their coverage.
+In addition, the contractor working on your project may not have covered themselves with workers' compensation insurance, since they may obtain an exemption.
 Lastly, unless a bond is issued for your project at the local level (as part of the permit), a bond may not have been obtained or even required.
 The Home Improvement licensees are required to provide $10,000 proof of financial responsibility and this may be in the form of a surety bond or they may obtain an Irrevocable Letter of Credit; property bond; or even a cash bond.

 Note: No one may use the license of another contractor (including relatives) and all contracts must be in the exact name as licensed.